nhost/nhost/packages/sync-versions/README.md

 ## How it works

-1. Update the versions in the `nhost-cloud.yaml` FILE
+1. Update the versions in the `nhost-cloud.yaml` file
 2. Commit the file

 Husky and lint-staged will detect the change, and update any `nhost/config.yaml` found in the repository.